Interactive ontology debugging: two query strategies for efficient fault localization: Entropy-based query selection

 where the denominator $p(\qry_s = v)$ is known from the query selection step (Equation~\ref{eq:dupdate:prob}) and $p(\md_j)$ is either a prior probability (Equation~\ref{eq:dprob}) or is a probability calculated using Equation~\ref{eq:dupdate} after a previous iteration of the debugging algorithm.
 We assign $p(\qry_s=v|\md_j)$ as follows:

-\textbf{Example 1 (continued)} Suppose that the debugger is not provided with any information about possible failures and therefore it is assumed that all syntax elements fail with the same probability $0.01$ and therefore $p(\tax_i)=0.01$.
+\textbf{Example 1 (continued)} Suppose that the debugger is not provided with any information about possible failures and therefore assumes that all syntax elements fail with the same probability $0.01$ and therefore $p(\tax_i)=0.01$ for all $\tax_i \in \mo$.
 Using Equation~\ref{eq:dprob} we can calculate probabilities for each diagnosis.
 For instance, $\md_1$ suggests that only one axiom $\tax_1$ should be modified by the user.
-Hence, we can calculate the probability of diagnosis $D_1$ as follows $p(\md_1) = p(\tax_1)(1-p(\tax_2))(1-p(\tax_3))(1-p(\tax_4)) = 0.0097$.
+Hence, we can calculate the probability of diagnosis $D_1$ as $p(\md_1) = p(\tax_1)(1-p(\tax_2))(1-p(\tax_3))(1-p(\tax_4)) = 0.0097$.
 All other minimal diagnoses have the same probability, since every other minimal diagnosis suggests the modification of one axiom.
-To simplify the discussion we only consider minimal diagnoses for the query selection.
+To simplify the discussion we only consider minimal diagnoses for query selection.
 Therefore, the prior probabilities of the diagnoses can be normalized to $p(\md_j)=p(\md_j)/\sum_{\md_j \in \mD}{p(\md_j)}$ and are equal to $0.25$.

 Given the prior probabilities of the diagnoses and a set of queries (see Table~\ref{tab:example1}) we evaluate the score function (Equation~\ref{eq:score}) for each query.
 E.g. for the first query $\qry_1:\{B(w)\}$ the probability $p(\dz)=0$ and the probabilities of both the positive and negative outcomes are: $p(\qry_1=1)=p(\md_2)+p(\md_3)+p(\md_4) = 0.75$ and $p(\qry_1=0)=p(\md_1) = 0.25$.
 Therefore the query score is $sc(\qry_1)=0.1887$.